dandree2/uni-stuff/README.md

+The compilation of most files is done either in XCode or Visual Studio.
+Sometimes I use g++, gcc or gdb directly from the terminal, so you can try that, too if you haven't already!

 DISCLAIMER: These files are only for studying and teaching purposes!
 They are not intendet to be a direct example of good coding practices or C++ expert usage.